nick-cd/bci433/week10/README.md

 # Week 10 Lecture Notes

-### General Concepts
+## General Concepts

 We can't use a ```SELECT ...
-INTO ...``` statement when we want to retrieve multiple rows.
+INTO ...``` statement when we want to retrieve more than one row.

-SQL allows multiple rows to be retrieved with a **cursor**.
+SQL allows for this with a **cursor**.

 With a Cursor you must perform the following tasks:

-1. Declare the Cursor - Similar to a ```DCL-F``` (declare file) statement This statement can be placed anywhere before the OPEN statement
+1. Declare the Cursor - Like a ```DCL-F``` (declare file) statement This statement can be anywhere before the OPEN statement
 2. Open the Cursor
    This produces a temporary result table (that is, the ```SELECT``` statement specified in the DECLARE CURSOR statement is actually executed.
 3. Fetch rows from the Cursor (in a loop)
    Every iteration we retrieve a row from the temporary result table
-4. Optionally update, delete, or report on the most recently fetched row (in a loop)
+4. Optionally update, delete, or report on the most recent fetched row (in a loop)
 5. Close the cursor
    When finished processing all the rows in the temporary result table, the